ashish22arya/userEventAggregation/README.md

 Part 2: Extend your utility to support real-time aggregation.
 Each time a new event is added to the input JSON file, the utility should update the corresponding daily summary report without reprocessing all the previous events.

-To execute this, Append --update flag to the step 3 abvove:
+To execute this, Append --update flag to the step 3 above:
 $ ./aggregate_events -i input.json -o output.json --update